Icinga/check-netgear/README.md

 ## About
 The NETGEAR Monitoring Plugin is a lightweight Go-based command-line tool designed to collect and report hardware and network metrics from NETGEAR devices via their API.
-It provides output using go-check, allowing easy integration into Icinga2 checks.
+It provides output using go-check, allowing easy integration into Icinga 2 checks.

 ### Features
 - Fetch and report: